 Here is an example of Farwerck as Masonic historian.
 Farwerck published texts in a periodical called Bouwsteenen which was made available by two of his Masonic brothers.
 Later the subtitle was changed and another editor turned the periodical in a much less Masonic publication.
 Farwerck contributed but one text to this second version, a reaction to a text written by the new editor himself.
 Farwerck shows himself a well-read and critical writer.Read More »Some remarks

-This is the oldest text of Farwerck that I know.
+This is the second oldest text of Farwerck that I know.
 It was published in an internal publication of the Dutch federation of Le Droit Humain in 1922.
 I only have photos of the text.
 I tried ‘to OCR’ them online and then threw the text through Google translator.
 Of course I have made some corrections, but the text won’t be a perfect translation of a century old Dutch text.

 Farwerck used quite a few abbreviations.
 Instead of translating them to English abbreviations I just gave the English terms for most of them.
 Terms such as “lesser lights” or “Sr. Warden” aren’t that exciting anymore I think.